Kixunil/mkSkill-C/README.md

 Meeting #2
 ----------

-We learned how to make a Makefile and something about pointers
+We learned how to make a Makefile and something about pointers.

 About mkSkill
 -------------